codelittinc/incubator-resources/processes/marketing_lead_gen/content_marketing.md

 vs.
 ####How we use Docker to save 20 hours a week

-Admittedly, the two titles don't share a 1:1 relationship so comparing them might be incorrect, but it's clear that the second post is more interesting and is *probably* more actionalble.
+Admittedly, the two titles don't share a 1:1 relationship so comparing them might be incorrect, but it's clear that the second post is more interesting and is *probably* more actionable.

 # The Content (step 2)